samarth54/Bank-Loan-Case-Study/README.md

 3. Use the pivot tables and charts as templates to modify or add your own analysis.
 4. Refer to this README for explanations and insights on each task.
 5. Use Excel 2021 or later for full compatibility with Power Query and chart features.

 ---

-### 📬 Contact

-For questions or suggestions, feel free to reach out.

----